Languages at Prince Rock

 - Research has shown that learning a language will use different parts of the brain and also help with memory and problem solving.

-At Prince Rock, we have chosen the Ilanguages scheme because it is very visual, comes with good stories, resources, videos to support non-specialists, phonics at beginning of each lesson, scaffolding ideas, challenges, clear progression throughout KS2 and into KS3.
+At Prince Rock, we have chosen the Ilanguages scheme because it is very visual, comes with good stories, resources, videos to support non-specialists, phonics at beginning of each lesson, scaffolding ideas, challenges and clear progression throughout KS2 and into KS3.

 Here are some examples of progression: